Top things to do in the Lehigh Valley

 Crayola Experience in Easton, PA

 The Crayola Experience, located at 30 Centre Square, in downtown Easton is a great indoor option for family vacations in Pennsylvania with young kids.
-The museum offers 25 unique hands-on experiences, some to create artistic masterpieces and others, like the 2-story playground and water works, more physically active.
+The museum offers 25 unique hands-on experiences, some to create artistic masterpieces and others, like the 2-story playground and water works, are more physically active.

-Crayola Experience the crayon museum in Easton, PA
+Crayola Experience the crayon museum in Easton, PA.

 Crayola Experience is open year-round with a parking garage located next door.
 I recommend the museum for families with kids ages 4 to 10, and suggest looking for discount coupons as they are widely available.